Women of Trucking Advisory Board (WOTAB) Members

 Jerri Banks, Chief Executive Officer, Life on the Road (LOTR) Recruiting & Transportation Services (Driver Recruitment).
 Mrs. Banks has 25 years of experience in the transportation industry.
 She spent the majority of her career in corporate aviation as a Senior Leader at Universal Weather and Aviation Inc., where she led a team of global regulatory and trip-support planning experts.
 For the past five years, she has served as the owner and CEO of LOTR Recruiting & Transportation Services, a third-party truck driver recruitment agency.
 In addition to truck driver recruitment, LOTR specializes in the proactive education surrounding a violation in the FMCSA CDL Drug and Alcohol Clearinghouse and aids drivers in receiving a second chance at trucking after completing the return-to-duty process.
 Mrs. Banks speaks at CDL training schools and industry events to address the importance of the prevention of a violation in the Clearinghouse.
 She also serves as the Vice President of the SHE Trucking Foundation, Inc. Prior to becoming Vice President, she served in the SHE Trucking community as a mentor for women entering the transportation industry.
 Mrs. Banks also spends a great deal of her time volunteering with the Houston D1 Hornets youth program, teaching compassion and leadership through community service and basketball.

-Enjoli DeGrasse, Deputy Director, International Brotherhood of Teamsters (Labor).
+Enjoli DeGrasse, Deputy Director, Safety and Health Department, International Brotherhood of Teamsters (Labor).
 Ms. DeGrasse has diverse industry and safety experience.
 In her current position, she is a regular presenter at the Teamsters annual women’s conference; a subject matter expert on safety and health; and regularly provides the Teamster perspective in written comments to OSHA, Federal Aviation Administration, and USDOT proposed rulemakings.
 Ms. DeGrasse holds an MPH from Tulane University, is a Certified Industrial Hygienist, and serves in a number of advisory positions, including on the National Institute for Occupational Safety and Health Board of Scientific Counselors.

 Marie Druckenmiller, Director of Transportation, Amazon (Large Carrier).
 Ms. Druckenmiller has 24 years of experience in the transportation industry, holding a wide variety of positions in over-the-road operations, logistics, under-the-roof operations, USDOT regulations, and safe driving certifications.
-At Amazon, Ms. Druckenmiller has championed the Women in Transportation affinity charter for the last 5 years, sponsoring a female-focused initiative to send Amazon Associates to CDL training.
+At Amazon, Ms. Druckenmiller has championed the Women in Transportation affinity charter for the last 5 years, sponsoring a women-focused initiative to send Amazon Associates to CDL training.
 She is a board member of the Women in Trucking Association and holds a BS in Kinesiology from California State University, San Bernardino.
 Ms. Druckenmiller is involved in a variety of charities including the Susan G. Komen Breast Cancer Foundation, the Special Olympics, and the Ronald McDonald Houses of Loma Linda, CA, and Pittsburgh, PA.

 Erin Ducharme, CFO, H&L Bloom/Bloom’s Bus Lines (Motorcoach).
 Ms. Ducharme became CFO of H&L Bloom, a third-generation family-owned motorcoach and school bus company, in 2021, where she oversees its customer service, marketing, and tour divisions.
 She previously served as Director of Accounting and Finance and has been with Bloom since 2007.
 Ms. Ducharme chairs the American Bus Association (ABA) Women in Buses Council and serves on the Diversity, Equity, and Inclusion Committee, Marketplace Advisory Committee, and chairs the Education Committee.
 As chair of the Women in Buses Council, she leads the Driving Force Taskforce.
 Ms. Ducharme earned her MBA in Accounting from the University of Massachusetts and her BA from Assumption College.